Alekzanteri/FIN_BEDROCK_QGIS/README.md

 # FIN_BEDROCK_QGIS
-This repository has Finnish bedrock map with standard colors as a qgis layer.
+This repository has Finnish bedrock map with standard geological colors as a qgis layer.